 Course summary

-- We have built up a strong reputation over more than 50 years for the excellence of our teaching and the international significance of our research in politics.
+- We have built a strong reputation for more than 50 years for the excellence of our teaching and research in politics and international studies.

-- climate change
+- the climate crisis

 - transformations in the nature of warfare

-- Some of the world’s most famous libraries are on our doorstep in Bloomsbury, central London, and you can walk down to Whitehall, where Parliament and the UK’s most influential and important think-tanks and centres of political research and analysis are located.
+- Some of the world’s most famous libraries are on our doorstep in Bloomsbury, and you can walk down to Whitehall, where Parliament and the UK’s most influential and important think-tanks and centres of political research and analysis are located.

-- civil service fast-streamer
+- the diplomatic service

 Modules